MagneticSoul7/Challenge01-RefactorToMakeAccessible/README.md

 | VS Code   |  |
 | Github    |  |

+## User Story

+"AS A marketing agency
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines"

 ## Description

 Horiseon is a social media marketing website that I was asked to refactor to make it accessible and more efficient.
 This was the Challenge 01 homework assignment for the Full-stack Software Devleopment Bootcamp I was enrolled in through Arizona State University (ASU).
 The assignment was to refactor the code to make it accessible while eliminating any unnecessary code.